Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

-Once the veterinary certificate has been stamped by the official veterinarian or by the central veterinary authority, you have 10 days to travel with your animal to a so-called Entry Point in the EU.
+Once the health certificate has been stamped by the official veterinarian or by the central veterinary authority, you have 10 days to travel with your animal to a so-called Entry Point in the EU.
 Entry Points are specially designated places of entry where pets brought in from a country outside the EU can be examined.
 In Sweden, there are such Entry Points at Arlanda and Landvetter airports.

-The veterinary certificate E9.207 needs to be stamped at the Entry point in the first EU country the animal arrives at.
+The health certificate E9.207 needs to be stamped at the Entry point in the first EU country the animal arrives at.
 After this, the certificate is then valid for travel within the EU for 4 months from the date of first entry into the EU (the date the certificate was stamped), or until the rabies vaccination stated in the certificate expires, depending on which occurs first.

-The veterinary certificate CANIS-FELIS-FERRETS is valid for 10 days from the date of issue until arrival at the border control post in the first EU country.
+The health certificate CANIS-FELIS-FERRETS is valid for 10 days from the date of issue until arrival at the border control post in the first EU country.
 In this case, the animal needs to arrive via a border control post.

 The certificate must be issued correctly to be valid

-In order for the veterinary certificate to be valid, it must contain the correct information and a certificate of ID marking and rabies vaccination in the original or certified copy.
+In order for the health certificate to be valid, it must contain the correct information and a certificate of ID marking and rabies vaccination in the original or certified copy.
 All documents must be attached to the certificate in such a way that no document can be exchanged, for example stapled together.
 The numbering must be done correctly and the reference number, stamp and the veterinarian's signature must be included on all sides of the certificate.

 If the animal travels within 5 days before or after its owner